LewisGaul/python-tutorial/README.md

 # python-tutorial
-Used for Oxford CodeSoc weekly Python classes which are one hour long.
+Used for Oxford CodeSoc weekly Python classes which are one hour long each.

-Link to download this week's challenge: [challenge7](https://onedrive.live.com/download?cid=409B943F3040E52C&resid=409B943F3040E52C%21124578&authkey=AEICVHmyaJ4xNXw)

 Links to previous challenges and solutions:
 [challenge1](https://onedrive.live.com/download?cid=409B943F3040E52C&resid=409B943F3040E52C%21121336&authkey=AHaEps48TzITuqI),